AI Eats The World

 Similar to how the internet eventually became the default medium for meeting partners, AI adoption may follow a slow-then-explosive trajectory.

+When things are exciting, people get excited.
 This often leads to bubbles.

 But when the dust settles, the world has changed